fol2/3DNamePlate/README.md

 overwrites any overlapping base material.
 Its size is slightly larger than the frame opening, controlled by `photoframe_slot_margin`, allowing a printed photo to slide in even when the frame merges with the plate.

+Use `photoframe_slot_extension` to increase the slot height and shift it slightly upward.
+A positive value leaves an opening above the frame so a printed photo can slide in from the top.